Cover for Lyle H. Knudsen's Obituary

 Funeral Services for Lyle Knudsen will be lived streamed here.

 Lyle Harry Knudsen was born on August 14, 1927, the eldest of three children born to Harry and Kathrine (Mortensen) Knudsen, on the family farm seven miles east of Harlan.
 He attended Jackson #4, which was just across the road from his home.
 Everyone was jealous because he could go home every day for dinner.
 When he was in 5th grade, he came home with Scarlet Fever, and their home was quarantined for six weeks.
 Lyle graduated from 8th grade and began attending Harlan High School.
-As a junior, he won the National Dekalb Seed Corn Grower award with a yield of 145 bushels per acre on five acres.
+As a high school junior, he won the Junior National DeKalb Seed Corn Grower Award with a yield of 145 bushels per acre on five acres.
 He graduated with the Class of 1945 and then worked for his father on the farm.

 A son, Dan Carl, was born in July of 1954, and a daughter, Beth Marie, was born in June of 1956.
 In 1970, they all moved to the home place where Lyle was born.